wagaweb/waboot/README.md

 # Waboot Theme

-Waboot is a multipurpose Wordpress theme with focus on speed, usability and modularity.
-It's component-based nature allows developers to use only the features they need and helps them to keep the source organized and easy to maintain.
+Waboot is a multipurpose Wordpress theme with focus on speed, usability and modularity; it is aimed mainly to professionals and web agencies.

+It's component-based nature allows developers to use only the features they need and helps them to keep the code base organized and easy to maintain.

-A sample theme child is provided to get you started immediately.
+A sample theme child is provided within the package.

 ## Usage